ankitt-gupta/ankit-dsa-master/arrays-dsa/README.md

 			Input: arr[]   = {3, 0, 2, 0, 4}
 			Output: 7
 			Explanation: Structure is like below.
-			We can trap ì3 unitsî of water between 3 and 2, ì1 unitî on top of bar 2 and ì3 unitsî between 2 and 4.
+			We can trap ‚Äú3 units‚Äù of water between 3 and 2,
+			‚Äú1 unit‚Äù on top of bar 2 and ‚Äú3 units‚Äù between 2 and 4.

 13. Max consecutive 1s